-Note: Once you change the login password, it will be required every time you log into your router.
+Note: This is the password to enter your router's management interface and NOT to connect to the router wirelessly.
+Once you change the login password, it will be required every time you log into your router.
+Store your router password in a location that you can reference at a future time.